-Phone: (816)425-6161; Email: cory.trowbridge@calvary.edu
+Samuel Tschetter: Title IX Coordinator Phone: (816) 768-6975; Email: samuel.tschetter@calvary.edu

-A formal Report may be withdrawn at any point prior to the Hearing.
+A formal Report may be withdrawn at any point prior to the hearing.

 Request for an Informal Resolution

 In addition to the option of filing a formal complaint that is resolved through the Judiciary Process, the Complainant has the option to resolve the allegation via an informal process.
 This requires signed agreement from both the Complainant and Respondent to proceed according to an informal process.
 An informal process may take many forms but may not involve a full investigation.